Skip to content

 Example: "How to configure OAuth authentication."

 A how-to guide assumes the reader already has basic knowledge.
-It does not teach fundamentals — it solves a defined problem efficiently.
+It does not teach fundamentals.
+It solves a defined problem efficiently.

 Reference